 The couple fell into a stunned silence.
 A soft spoken man with fine features, Jimmy hadn't given the impression of being an intimidating force.
-But Jimmy had learned early on in his policing career that sudden displays of emotion were his greatest weapon in gaining control of volatile situations.
+Jimmy hid a smile.
+He had learned early on in his policing career that sudden displays of unexpected emotion were his greatest weapon in gaining control of volatile situations.

-Wanting to get away from the boiling apartment that smelt of rotting cabbage, Jimmy racked his brain for a solution to the couple's dilemma.
-It was something that should have been easy after ten years of rocky marriage.
+Wanting to get away from the boiling apartment that smelt of rotting cabbage, Jimmy racked his brain for a solution to the couple's dilemma, something that should have been easy for him after ten years of rocky marriage.
 In the end, Jimmy suggested to the husband that he buy a new pillow to show his wife how much he valued and missed her company.

-Once certain things would be under control, Jimmy and Malone sprinted out of the apartment building.
-It was a relief to have cool air blowing through the open windows on them as Malone sought to impress Jimmy with his driving skills.
+Once they were certain things would be under control, Jimmy and Malone sprinted out of the apartment building.
+It was a relief to have cool air blowing through the open windows onto them as Malone sought to impress Jimmy with his driving skills.

-With Malone out of his sight, Jimmy embarked on his next eight-hour training session that quickly turned into a comedy of errors.
-While Malone seemed a promising officer, Jimmy's second rookie, Alphonse Bon Boivin, was clueless.
-In the car together, Bon Boivin couldn't figure out how to operate the patrol car's radio properly.
-Right there, Jimmy began to have serious doubts about Bon Boivin's future on the force.
+Jimmy then embarked on his next eight-hour training session, which quickly turned into a comedy of errors.
+While Malone seemed a promising officer, Alphonse Bon Boivin was clueless.
+In the car he couldn't even figure out how to operate the patrol car's radio properly.
+Right there, Jimmy began to have serious doubts about his charge's future on the force.
 But the officer was a patient man and willing to give the stammering rookie a chance to prove himself.

-But Jimmy's reservations about the rookie were soon proven true.
-Towards the end of the shift, Bon Boivin and Jimmy had begun to drive back to the station after breaking up a bar brawl.
+But Jimmy's reservations were soon proven true.
+Towards the end of the shift, the pair had begun to drive back to the station after breaking up a bar brawl.
 But they never got there.
-Bon Boivin had crashed their patrol car into a fountain after forgetting to turn.
-While both men were fine, minus some soaked feet, the car was a write-off.
-Jimmy's boss, Lieutenant Tom McCree, had fired Bon Boivin on the spot.
-Though short-staffed, there was only so much quality in the caliber of recruits that could be compromised.
+Bon Boivin crashed their patrol car into a fountain after forgetting to turn.
+While both men were fine, except for some soaked feet, the car was a write-off.
+Jimmy's boss, Lieutenant Tom McCree had fired Bon Boivin on the spot.
+Short-staffed as they were, there was only so much quality in the caliber of recruits that could be compromised.